wsydney76/craft-properties-field/README.md

 {% endfor %}
 ```

+Ignores properties that have an empty value.
+Uses `empty()` internally.

 TODO: Check, what 'empty' means for the different property types.
-This may not work currently as expected for all property types.
+This may work currently as expected for property types that return a scalar value.

 Alternatively, you can check the raw value of the property, `prop.value` will be `null` if the property is not in the database.

-Or set a default value for empty properties:
+__Set a default value for empty properties:__

 ```twig
 {% for prop in props.getNormalizedProperties({ignoreEmpty: true, default: 'n/a'}) %}